 The next step is to gather social media data.
 You may adopt one of two methods.

 To begin, you can manually gather social media data.
-Visit all of your selected businesses’ social media pages and take note of their follower count, likes per post, interactions, shares, and more.
+Visit your selected businesses’ social media pages and take note of their follower, likes per post, interactions, shares, and more.

-Many social media networks, such as Facebook Insights and Twitter Analytics, include native analytics tools that may assist you in scraping data about your competition.
+Many social media networks, such as Facebook Insights and Twitter Analytics, include native analytics tools.
+These tools assist you in scraping data about your competition.

-This method, however, is time-consuming and inefficient since you must visit each social media outlet individually and input all of the data into a spreadsheet.
+However, it’s a time-consuming and inefficient method.
+Here, you must visit each social media outlet individually and input all of the data into a spreadsheet.

 Because follower numbers and likes fluctuate all the time, the data will never be totally up to date.
 Furthermore, drawing comparisons across multiple channels and calculating sophisticated metrics is substantially more difficult.